List of dangerous snakes: Coastal taipan

 The venom affects the nervous system and the blood's ability to clot, and bite victims may experience headache, nausea and vomiting, collapse, convulsions (especially in children), paralysis, internal bleeding, myolysis (destruction of muscle tissue) and kidney damage.
 In a single study done in Papua New Guinea, 166 patients with enzyme immunoassay-proven bites by Papuan taipans (Oxyuranus scutellatus canni) were studied in Port Moresby, Papua New Guinea.
 Of the 166 bite victims, 139 (84%) showed clinical evidence of envenoming: local signs were trivial, but the majority developed hemostatic disorders and neurotoxicity.
 The blood of 77% of the patients was incoagulable and 35% bled spontaneously, usually from the gums.
 Microhematuria was observed in 51% of the patients.
 Neurotoxic symptoms (ptosis, ophthalmoplegia, bulbar paralysis, and peripheral muscular weakness) developed in 85%.
 Endotracheal intubation was required in 42% and mechanical ventilation by 37%.
 Electrocardiographic (ECG or EKG) abnormalities were found in 52% of a group of 69 unselected patients.
 Specific antivenom raised against Australian taipan venom was effective in stopping spontaneous systemic bleeding and restoring blood coagulability but, in most cases, it neither reversed nor prevented the evolution of paralysis even when given within a few hours of the bite.
 However, early antivenom treatment was associated statistically with decreased incidence and severity of neurotoxic signs.
 The low case fatality rate of 4.3% is attributable mainly to the use of mechanical ventilation, a technique rarely available in Papua New Guinea.
 Earlier use of increased doses of antivenoms of improved specificity might prove more effective.
 The onset of symptoms is often rapid, and a bite from this species is a life-threatening medical emergency.
 Prior to the introduction of specific antivenom by the Commonwealth Serum Laboratories in 1956, a coastal taipan bite was nearly always fatal.
 In case of severe envenomation, death can occur as early as 30 minutes after being bitten, but average death time after a bite is around 3–6 hours and it is variable, depending on various factors such as the nature of the bite and the health state of the victim.
 Envenomation rate is very high: over 80% of bites inject venom.
 The mortality rate among untreated bite victims is nearly 100%.

 The Big Four

-The Big Four are the four venomous snake species responsible for causing the most snake bite cases in South Asia (mostly in India).
+The Big Four are the four venomous snake species responsible for causing the most snake bite cases in Indian subcontinent (mostly in India).
 The Big Four snakes cause far more snakebites because they are much more abundant in highly populated areas.
 They are the Indian cobra (Naja naja), common krait (Bungarus caeruleus), Russell's viper (Daboia russelii) and the Saw-scaled viper (Echis carinatus).